kstewart/kstewart.me/_posts/2012-02-21-black-in-tech-america.md

 > "So to conclude, no one is accusing Arrington of being a racist.
 But it's clear he is (or at least his writing reflects him to be) incredibly insensitive to issues of race and privilege."

 You see, there's racism and then there's **RACISM**.
 A lot of what people are quick to call racism is usually attributable to ignorance and/or insensitivity.
 Believe me, I know the difference as I've experienced both.
 However, I think that people often mistake the former for the latter.
-True racism stems from hatred and fear and I've found that a lot of people who are labeled racists do not exhibit the qualities of true hatemongers.
+True racism stems from hatred and fear and I've found that a lot of people who are labeled racists do not exhibit the qualities of hatemongers.
 They are merely ignorant.

 Let me tell you a bit about my background.
 First, if it isn't obvious (or, you couldn't bother to look at my avatar on Twitter or LinkedIn or half a dozen other places) I am a Black man.